About the Experimenter

 - Run a Job - When you run a Job, the Job creates a list of Tasks to run.
 The Experimenter will run the model once for each Task and store the result in the Results Database File.

 - Explore the results - After running a job, you can see the results produced by each Scenario, and also compare Scenarios.

 The Experimenter allows you to define one or more Jobs.
 A Job defines a strategy for generating Scenarios, as well as for determining how many Replications of each Scenario to run.

+There are two types of Jobs: Experiment jobs and Optimization jobs.
 Experiment jobs allow you to define Scenarios directly, and specify how many replications of each Scenario you want to run.
-Range-Based jobs allow you to specify a range of values for one or more parameters.
-This job type will generate one scenario for every value in the range for every parameter.
-Optimization jobs allow you to specify an objective function (e.g. maximize throughput).
-This type of job generates scenarios automatically, searching for scenarios that optimize the objective function.
+Optimization jobs allow you to specify an Objective function (e.g. maximize throughput).
+This type of Job generates Scenarios automatically, searching for Scenarios that optimize the Objective function.

 A Scenario is a set of input values that can be applied to a model.
 It includes the following information:

 - All Model Parameter values

 You can think of a Scenario as a tuple or vector composed of these values:

 |P1||P2||...||PN||Stop Time||Warmup Time|

 As the Experimenter runs, it applies a Scenario to a model by setting the Model Parameter values, Stop Time, and Warmup Time.
 Then it runs the model and records the results.
 While the Stop Time and Warmup Time are both part of the Scenario, you'll likely be focusing on the effect different Model Parameter values have on the performance of your model.
 For more information on configuring Model Parameters, see the Model Parameters topic.